JoelPasapera/ExpertAdvisory/README.md

 # ExpertAdvisory
-ExpertAdvisory is a backtesting tool designed for traders and financial analysts looking to evaluate trading strategies using historical data quickly and efficiently.
-This project uses Python along with advanced libraries such as Polars and PyTorch to achieve execution times in seconds.
+ExpertAdvisory is a backtesting tool intended for traders who want to evaluate scalping and intraday trading strategies using historical data quickly and efficiently.
+This project utilizes Python and advanced libraries such as Polars and PyTorch to achieve execution times in just a few seconds.
 ## Features
 ### Fast Processing:
 - Performs 14-year backtesting in 30 seconds using polars.